thhdragon/ff5m/README.md

 > *If you choose to install this mod on your AD5M (Pro), be aware that you risk voiding your warranty or damaging the printer.
 Proceed at your own risk!*

 ## Features
-- **Stock** Screen with option to disable it completely to reduce resource consumption
+- **Stock** Screen with option to disable it completely and switch to feather screen version to reduce resource consumption
 - **Klipper** with many patches/fixes/plugins specially adapted for AD5M
 - **Moonraker**
 - **Fluidd** & **Mainsail**